 You would also need to consider whether VMG relative to the wind works in other directions when you are not sailing directly upwind.
 This question also applies to "tacking angles", which are used as a shortcut to display laylines in some products.
 Although tacking angles are symmetric to a mark directly upwind, it is not so obvious how to use them when the wind direction is at a different angle than the rhumb line to the mark.
 Using a single tacking angle is also inaccurate because the angle changes at different wind speeds (and when sailing downwind).

-In contrast, the SailTimer tacking results do not have all of these assumptions, confusion and flawed math.
+In contrast to these two different types of VMG, the SailTimer tacking results do not have all of these assumptions, confusion and flawed math.
 They are simple to understand and more accurate; they show the time, heading and distance to the exact location of your waypoint.

 Many people find that their eyes glaze over and they never even read the instructions about technical procedures like VMG or what it means.
 The major manufacturers don't usually warn you about the problems with VMG for sailing in their instruction manual anyways.
 But if you view your tacking results in the SailTimer™ app, they are clear and meaningful.
 Your eyes don't glaze over.
 There are no mathematical complications that need to be summarized for the layman.
 You just see a simple visual display of your optimal tacks as a chart overlay and your Tacking Time to Destination (TTD ®).
 It is inherently obvious.